| Aloe affinis - Aloe - Perennial

 - Perennial Succulent - This, or its hybrids, is the most common of the

-winter and place in a well-drained location in sun.
-Will recover
+and place in a well-drained location in sun.
+Will recover from underground

 Aloe microstigma - Aloe -

-winter and place in a well-drained location in sun.
-Will recover
+and place in a well-drained location in sun.
+Will recover from underground

 Aloe mudenensis - Aloe -